-- The product should be held at cold storage temperatures between -4°C and 0°C. - Care should be taken to avoid temperatures below -5°C which will cause freezing and quality deterioration. - Caviar cold storage room should be cleaned and disinfected based on a permanent cleaning and disinfection schedule. - The chilled storage facility should have a temperature monitoring device and preferably a continuous recording unit to monitor and record ambient temperatures properly. - Temperature monitoring system should be supplied with an alarm to alert any fluctuations from allowed limits. - All time/temperature monitoring and record systems should be calibrated regularly through a permanent schedule to ensure accurate and precise performance.

-Containers of caviar should be periodically checked regarding for loss of vacuum or rusting for cans-air existence and any affected containers should be re-exhausted or-rejected.
+- The product should be held at cold storage temperatures between -4°C and 0°C. - Care should be taken to avoid temperatures below -5°C which will cause freezing and quality deterioration. -Normally freezing or frozen storage is not permitted, unless it can be demonstrated that quality deterioration is avoided. - Caviar cold storage room should be cleaned and disinfected based on a permanent cleaning and disinfection schedule. - The chilled storage facility should have a temperature monitoring device and preferably a continuous recording unit to monitor and record ambient temperatures properly. - Temperature monitoring system should be supplied with an alarm to alert any fluctuations from allowed limits. - All time/temperature monitoring and record systems should be calibrated regularly through a permanent schedule to ensure accurate and precise performance. - Containers of caviar should be periodically checked regarding for loss of vacuum or rusting for cans-air existence and any affected containers should be re-exhausted or rejected.

-X.22 Repackaging
+X.22 Repackaging (Processing step22)

-See section X.17 and X.20
+See Section X.17 and X.20

-X.23 Transportation and distribution
+X.23 Transportation and distribution (Processing step23)